-RECEIVER AND HAND-HELD THERMOSTAT REMOTE CONTROL KIT - HRC200 SERIES
+RECEIVER AND HAND-HELD THERMOSTAT REMOTE CONTROL KIT - HRC200

-For all remote-ready models.
-Allows the fireplace to be operated in a manually or thermostatically controlled mode.
-You can turn the fireplace on and off without ever leaving the comfort of your easy chair.
-A wall mount docking station is included.
+For all Remote-Ready Models.
+Allows the gas log heater to be operated in a manually or thermostatically controlled mode.
+You can turn the gas log heater on and off without ever leaving the comfort of your easy chair.
+A wall-mount docking station is included.

-RECEIVER AND HAND-HELD REMOTE CONTROL KIT - HRC100 SERIES
+RECEIVER AND HAND-HELD REMOTE CONTROL KIT - HRC100

-For all remote-ready models.
-Allows the fireplace to be turned on and off by using a hand-held remote control.
-A wall mount docking station is included.
+For all Remote-Ready Models.
+Allows the gas log heater to be turned on and off by using a hand-held remote control.
+A wall-mount docking station is included.

-WALL-MOUNT THERMOSTAT SWITCH - GWMT1 (Not Shown)
+WALL-MOUNT THERMOSTAT SWITCH - GWMT1